Steel Upper Body Workout

 STEEL UPPER BODY WORKOUT

-About this Calisthenics Workout
+About This Upper Body Calisthenics Workout

-The Steel Upper Body workout is created for those who want and need stupid amount of upper body strength and good muscle mass at the same time.
+The Steel Upper Body workout is created for those who want and need a stupid amount of upper body strength and good muscle mass at the same time.
 Punish your chest, arms, back and core; let them rest for a bit then reap the benefits!

 Prepare yourself because you’ll be dealing with high volume to get strength and muscle gains going.
 Minimum rest periods between exercises are implemented to push your muscles near muscle failure to get your strength to move mountains.